 So, you lost your retainer.
 What's the big deal?

 Actually, it could end up being a pretty big deal if you go too long without your retainer.
 That's because retainers do a lot of heavy lifting when it comes to keeping your teeth straight.

 Many of us assume that once we get our braces off, there's no more work to be done.
-However, your teeth became very accustomed to the position they held until you had braces, and they'll be quite eager to go back for as long as you have teeth.
+However, your teeth became very accustomed to the position they held until you had braces, and they'll be quite eager to shift back without a retainer.

 That means that once you get your braces off, if there's nothing to hold your teeth in place, they'll slowly move back into an unaligned position.

 For this reason, almost everybody has to wear a retainer after braces for the rest of their lives.
-Thankfully, retainers usually only need to be worn during the night — although during the first couple of weeks after getting your braces off your orthodontist may also recommend that you wear it during the day.
+Thankfully, retainers usually only need to be worn during the night — although during the first couple of weeks after getting your braces off, your orthodontist may also recommend that you wear them during the day.